zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Bernadette says to Pawel, “When you offered to give  me a ride to work, I didn’t know you rode a motorcycle.
 I’m not sure about this .”
 Bernadette is saying that Pawel had offered to give her a ride to work – to t ransport her to work.
 Now, normally if someone offers to give you a ride, the person has a car, but Pawel doesn’t have a car – he has a motorcycle.
 A “motorc ycle” is, you probably know, like a car, except it only has two wheels, like a b icycle.
 Bernadette says, “I’m not sure about this,” meaning she doesn’t know if she r eally wants to ride with Pawel on his motorcycle.

 Pawel says, “Come on, put on this helmet and get on .”
 He’s saying to Bernadette, “Come and get on the bicycle.”
-Now in t he U.S., in many states you have to wear a helmet if you ride a motorcycle.
+Now in the U.S., in many states you have to wear a helmet if you ride a motorcycle.
 A “ helmet” (helmet) is basically a thick, heavy hat that you wear over your head to pr otect it.
 Pawel says, “You’ll get to work much faster,” meaning you will get to w ork faster if you come on my motorcycle than if you, say, take a bus.

 “We can zip around cars and go between lanes.”
 “To zip” (zip) means to move very quickly, especially to drive very quickly.
 Paw el also says that he can “go between lanes” (lanes).
 A “lane” is a space between  two lines on the road.
 You could have a road that has two lanes: one going in one direction, one going in the other direction.
 Or you could have a freeway that h as six, seven, or eight lanes.
 Some of the freeways here in Los Angeles are that b ig.